amplify-security/carrier/README.md

 ```

 > **Note**: This example assumes that the Kubernetes service account `carrier-demo` is mapped to an IAM role that has the appropriate permissions to access the `carrier-demo` SQS queue.

+## Webhook Health Checks

+Carrier supports health checks for the webhook.
+If a `CARRIER_WEBHOOK_HEALTH_CHECK_ENDPOINT` variable is provided,
+Carrier will wait for this endpoint to come online before attempting to receive messages from SQS and transmit them
+to the webhook endpoint.
+This can prevent scenarios where Carrier fails to submit many messages before the webhook
+service successfully starts, which can send messages to dead letter queues unnecessarily.
+In addition, if the webhook
+is determined to go offline, Carrier will exit.
+This is helpful when carrier is running in a pod, as K8s can restart
+the failed pod.
+For information on configuring the webhook health check, see the Configuration section below.

 ## Dynamic visibility Timeouts